Make a gift to help keep Atlanta Contemporary free, safe, and open to all.

-Rome-Taylor is a 20+ year veteran educator and working artist.
+Rome-Taylor is a native of Atlanta, 20+ year veteran educator and working artist.

 Amy Miller is an independent art consultant based in Atlanta, GA.
 She received a BFA from University of Georgia and an MFA in photography from Pratt Institute in New York.
 While in New York, Amy worked at Alan Klotz Gallery.